 - You’ll also want to monitor how blind recruiting affects your hiring decisions.
 Set benchmarks before you start, then review over time to determine whether blind hiring is working for you.

-When you turn on ‘Blind Hiring’ for a specific job Pinpoint will read the data submitted in applications and resumes and present it so that personally identifiable information is removed.
+- Turn on ‘Blind Recruitment’ for a specific job.
+Pinpoint will read the data submitted in applications and resumes and present it so that personally identifiable information is removed.

 Get started with Blind Recruitment